dglecom/rpm-systemd-maven-plugin/README.md

-# RPM Systemd Maven Plugin
+# RPM systemd Maven Plugin

 This plugin can be used to generate files for RPM packages and systemd services.